-Health Scrutiny Committee when they met to provide their response to the consultation in late February.
+Health Scrutiny Committee when they met to provide their response to the consultation in late February, this response was accepted by the Health Scrutiny Committee at its meeting held on 23 July.

 A draft report from the University of Central Lancashire (UCLAN) contained an analysis of the responses to the dementia public consultation which demonstrated support for the general principles for improving dementia care and for a single site, specialist, inpatient unit, centrally located with good transport links.